craigthackerx/craigthacker-dot-dev/docs/_posts/2022-03-25-libre-devops-how-to-use-terraform.md

 As such, my recommendation for the regexers out there - set your variables using key vault environment variables, pass these to terraform code using `auto.tfvars` and ensure the input declaration has the sensitive flag declared when it's appropriate, and simply replace the value of the `tfvars` rather than replacing code itself.
 Another thing, make sure these are replaced and deleted when - otherwise, same as before, Man in the Middle potential.

-PS, don't know who needs to hear this, but in Azure, if its an "ID", e.g. Tenant ID, Subscription ID etc., it's probably not a secret.
+PS, don't know who needs to hear this, but in Azure, if it's an "ID", e.g. Tenant ID, Subscription ID etc., it's probably not a secret.
 If it's a "Key", API Key, Storage Key, Instrumentation key, its probably a secret, ensure those are always stored in a key vault with a firewall and proper access control

 ### Consider Perimeter Network and Host management